-These fuses do not provide protection against overcurrent events associated with major components of the oven.
-Overcurrent protection for the oven must be set up in the location power supply external to the unit.
+These fuses do not protect against overcurrent events associated with major components of the oven.
+Overcurrent protection for the oven must be set up near the unit's external location power supply.
 See the circuit breaker requirements.

 POWER FEED WIRING